sutterlaird/opinball/README.md

 - Pre-built binaries.

 ## Compatibility
 OPinBall was written for one particular hotel ballroom that is equipped with 48 Elation ZCL-360i fixtures in Extended Mode spread across two DMX universes.
+Currently, it can support 48 or fewer ZCL-360i fixtures in any desired layout.
 Ongoing updates are improving customization and compatibility.

 ## Requirements
 Any version of Python 3 should work.
 PyQt5 and Numpy are also required.
+Tested under macOS 10.14 Mojave and Ubuntu 20.04.

 ## Credits
 The underlying Art-Net library is **[StupidArtnet](https://github.com/cpvalente/stupidArtnet)**.